Works council or staff representation

 You employ fewer than 10 individuals

-An employee representative body (personeelsvertegenwoordiging, PVT) or staff meetings (personeelsvergadering, PV) are optional.
+A works council (ondernemingsraad, OR), an employee representative body (personeelsvertegenwoordiging, PVT), or staff meetings (personeelsvergadering, PV) are optional.

 You employ 10 to 50 individuals

 You can set up a works council, but you do not have to.
-If you do not want to set up a works council, you must have staff representation if the majority of your employees requests one.
+If you do not want to set up a works council, you must have staff representation (PVT) if the majority of your employees requests one.
+You must also set up a PVT if your Collective Labour Agreement (CAO) requires you to do so.
 This staff representation (PVT) should have at least 3 members.
-If your employees do not request a PVT, you must hold staff meetings at least 2 times a year.
-This way, your employees can participate in the decision-making.

 You employ 50 individuals or more